bdspringer/Tableau/readme.md

 ## Task

-**Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs from 2013 through today and to build a data dashboard, story, or report that provides (at minimum) answers to the following questions:**
+**Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story, or report.
+You may work with a timespan of your choosing.
+Optionally, you may merge multiple datasets from different periods.
+The following are some questions you may wish to tackle, especially if you are working with merged datasets.
+Do not limit yourself to these questions; they are suggestions for a starting point.
+Be creative!**

-* How many trips have been recorded total since the inception of data recording in 2013?
+* How many trips have been recorded total during the chosen period?

-* By what percentage has total ridership grown between 2013 - 2016?
+* By what percentage has total ridership grown?

-* How has the proportion of short-term customers and annual subscribers changed between 2013 - 2016?
+* How has the proportion of short-term customers and annual subscribers changed?

-* Today, what are the peak hours in which bikes are used during summer months?
+* What are the peak hours in which bikes are used during summer months?

-* Today, what are the peak hours in which bikes are used during winter months?
+* What are the peak hours in which bikes are used during winter months?

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)